Michelle Ellsworth: Honors and awards

-Notable Works
+Notable works

+Evidence of Labor: State of the Kitchen

+Evidence of Labor was co-commissioned by the Experimental Media and Performing Arts Center (EMPAC) at Rensselaer Polytechnic and The Chocolate Factory (NYC) in 2023.
+Mobilizing choreography to surface labor concerns around generative AI tools, the work brings together inquiry into machine learning and maintenance art in collaboration with programmer Satchel Spencer.
+"Clever contraptions and artifacts are an Ellsworth hallmark," writes Siobhan Burke in The New York Times, "and the ones she has created here, with a team of collaborators, are as smart and delightful as ever."

 Post-Verbal Social Network (PVSN)

 Post-Verbal Social Network (PVSN) premiered at On the Boards in 2019, and consists of a set of digital and analogue prototypes for embodied communication.
 Through choreographic gestures and a range of experiments with media such as mechanical apparatuses, JavaScript, and Arduino, Ellsworth seeks alternatives to language and to mediated interaction.

 The Rehearsal Artist

 The Rehearsal Artist, described by Art in America's Sean J Patrick Carney as "an important work", is an intimate performance in which an audience of no more than eight at one time views choreography derived from the canon of social science experiments through a one-way mirror.
 A giant rotating wheel is revealed, along with other surprises, drawing the audience's attention to their shifting sense of stability, and to the act of watching itself.
 The work premiered at We're Watching Festival at the Bard Fisher Center for the Performing Arts in 2017.